devgolwala/Dev1_Portfolio/README.md

 ## Sports - Soccer

-* I have a bit of an obsession with Sports, especially soccer, let get into it and I will try to note down why the Greatest of All Time is Cristiano Ronaldo.
+* I have a bit of an obsession with Sports, especially soccer, lets get into it and I will try to note down why the Greatest of All Time is Cristiano Ronaldo.